• Skip to primary navigation

 Notes

-Yogurt: Try to use homemade fresh yogurt to make the hung curd (or chakka) for the traditional method.
+Yogurt: Use homemade fresh yogurt to make the hung curd (or chakka) for the traditional method.

 Refrigerate: After adding the flavorings, do refrigerate for best results and taste.
-You can also put in serving bowls and refrigerate few hours before enjoying.
+You can also put them in serving bowls and refrigerate them for a few hours before enjoying them.

 Nutrition